Heroes on Ordinary Days

 "I'll keep that in mind."
 Chakotay promised.

-Harry was B'Elanna's friend too, so they could hang out together even when it wasn't just Harry and Tom.
+Harry was B'Elanna's friend too, so they could all hang out together.
 Chakotay was a different case.
 He and Tom socialized and had a better relationship than they had in the past, but they just didn't make the same kind of easy threesome that B'Elanna and Tom made with Harry.
-So how was B'Elanna supposed to find enough time to have some to spend with her friend?
+So how was B'Elanna supposed to find time to be with her friend?

 Tom took a deep breath and asked.
 "Would you talk to B'Elanna, personally I mean, to make sure that she comes?"

-"I could," Tom acknowledged.
+"I could do that," Tom acknowledged.
 "But B'Elanna has lost a lot of people in her life.
 The ones that she has left are all important to her.
-The two of you haven't had a lot of time together recently, outside of work that is.
-B'Elanna should know that's it's okay for the two of you spend time together.
-That it's okay with me."
+You and B'Elanna haven't had a lot of time together recently, outside of work that is.
+I think it's important that the two of you get to spend some time together and know it's okay with me."

 Chakotay regarded Tom thoughtfully.
-After a moment he said, "I appreciate it too."
+After a moment he said, "I appreciate that."

 Tom nodded.
 Then he asked, hopefully, "So, are we done here?"